Common problems

 A significant element of grieving the death of a loved one, includes for many, establishing the normalacy of an ongoing link or avenue of communication with the one that is physically gone.
 This can be in active positive (and sometimes negative) recollections of times past, including them in on current experiences as if you are sharing these with them and even ongoing verbal dialogue with the deceased, both in thought, in art or writing and out loud.
 The experience of grief does not have to end to be complete.
 Rather the completion of a grieving process means a sense of loss is finally accommodated into life without dibilitating consequences; where your capacity to live a full and rewarding existence goes on, without guilt, sadness, anger or emptiness dominating your existence.

 This brief snapshot of grief is by no means comprehensive.
-It is a simple reflection at the keyboard of some perspectives around grief I have found helpful, both personally and in my role as a counsellor over 30 years.
+It is a simple reflection at the keyboard of some perspectives around grief I have found helpful, both personally and in my role as a counsellor over 40 years.
 My overriding sense of the role of a grief counsellor is assisting a person to ‘take the full journey of grief’, giving full expression to their unique grieving process (e.g. not persist at ‘being strong for others’) and to distinguish ‘good grief’ from ‘unhealthy preoccupations’, negativity or ‘stalled grieving’.
-Counsellors (generally) make great listeners and have the knack of not just assisting in the management of difficult emotional experiences; but turning these into positive opportunities for development and deepening as individuals.
+Counsellors (generally) make great listeners and have the knack of not just assisting in the management of difficult emotional experiences; but turning these into opportunities for deepening as individuals.

 I hope this brief ‘short take’ on grief and loss provides a sense of how counselling may be helpful for you in ‘grieving well’.